-Features in the free and licensed editions of Kiwi Syslog Server
+Features in free and licensed editions

 When you initially install Kiwi Syslog Server, all features are available during a 14-day trial period.
 When the trial period ends, you can continue to use the free edition with limited features without purchasing a license.
 Or you can enter a license key to access the full features in the licensed edition.